pgray64/node-math-captcha/README.md

 # node-math-captcha
 A math captcha for node

+## Install
+- GraphicsMagicks (OS package) is needed
+- `npm install`

 ## Usage

 `generate(bgFile, fontFile, outputDir, numOps, callback)`

-- bgFile - a relative path (from your server's entry point) with filename for desired background image
+- bgFile - a relative path (from your app's point) with filename for desired background image
-- fontFile - a relative path (from your server's entry point) with filename for desired font
+- fontFile - a relative path (from your app's entry point) with filename for desired font
-- outputDir - a relative path (from your server's entry point)
+- outputDir - a relative path (from your app's entry point)
 - numOps - number of operations in the captcha challenge
 - callback - is called as callback(err, imageName, answerStr)

+An easy method is to use express sessions to store the captcha answer.
+Have your frontend signup page request a captcha via a route that calls the generate function.
+Then your backend signup script can compare user input to the captcha answer stored in the express session.

 ## Sample Screenshot